JosuaLimbu/npr-with-ocr/README.md

 Number Plate Recognition (NPR), also known as Automatic Number Plate Recognition (ANPR) or License Plate Recognition (LPR), is a technology used to automatically detect and recognize vehicle license plates.
 The system uses an optical camera and character recognition (OCR) software to capture images of license plates from passing vehicles, then analyzes the images to recognize and extract the text contained within.
 In some cases, a Convolutional Neural Network (CNN), a type of deep learning algorithm designed for image recognition, is used to improve the accuracy of character recognition.
 CNNs are capable of automatically learning features from images, allowing them to recognize distorted or partially obscured characters on license plates.
 Upon successful reading using OCR or CNN, the extracted license plate data is stored in a MySQL database.
 This code is integrated into the [U-Park](https://github.com/JosuaLimbu/u-park/) web system using PHP.

+This research has been published in IEEE Xplore.
+You can access the publication at [IEEE](https://ieeexplore.ieee.org/document/10903750).

 ### Install

 **Install on Windows**